Main Contents

 Mr. Hung stated that there are various challenges and impediments in the direct selling stage, including: I contracts that must be paid within 240 days of the negotiation date.
 As a result, if the company spends a dollar of capital, it will almost immediately be recouped;

 (ii) Businesses who intend to supply items in January 2015 must have samples ready to transmit by November 2014, and clients must accept them in order to manufacture goods.
-As a result, selling roasted and ground coffee directly is extremely challenging for enterprises.
+As a result, selling roasted and ground coffee directly is highly challenging for enterprises.

 (iii) Another issue is that foreign roasters are unlikely to purchase all of their coffee from a single Vietnamese hub.
 Furthermore, firms must go through intermediary organizations to ensure that raw supplies are delivered on schedule, therefore eliminating the intermediate selling stage and replacing it with direct sales is not conceivable.